 These two words form a 32 bit value.
-This value can be thought of as the encoder position and it changes in response to pulses on the encoder inputs.
+This value can be though of as the encoder position and it changes in response to pulses on the encoder inputs.
 This value can be preset using the Preset Encoder Position command.

 When running in Diagnostic Feedback Mode, a Preset Position command will preset the motor's Current Position register pair as well as this register pair.
 (Both register pairs will have the same value after a Position Preset command.)
-The Preset Encoder Position command will cause a Command Error while in this Diagnostic Feedback Mode.
+The Preset Encoder Position command has no effect while in this Diagnostic Feedback Mode.